 If Merge Changes is unchecked, each post’s content restriction settings will be overwritten by the settings specified in the bulk edit tool.

 You may wish to restrict access to a category or taxonomy archive page.
-Click “Edit” next to the category or taxonomy term and scroll down to the WP Fusion settings.
+Click “Edit” next to the category or taxonomy term and scroll down to the WP Fusion – Access Settings section.

 If you want to restrict access to all content that has the given category or term, check the box next to Restrict access to all.
 These restrictions will take priority over an individual post’s access rules.

-There are a few ways to test your content protection with WP Fusion.
+There are a few ways to review and test your content protection with WP Fusion.

-The simplest method is to use the Preview With Tag feature in the admin toolbar.
+The simplest method for testing access rules is to use the Preview With Tag feature in the admin toolbar.